 - Make the request and outline that you are also mentoring a couple of younger leaders (If you’re not, then start you’ll learn just as much in that process as in having a mentor and its rocket fuel for the soul)

-I’ve always been a believer in having mentors and currently mentor several young leaders in the business and have been mentored by great people in my life external to work.
-Now, I’m looking to be really stretched in my career and I was wondering if you could spare 45 mins for a coffee once a quarter to mentor me through this transformation.
+I’ve always been a believer in having mentors and currently mentor several young leaders in the business.
+I’m looking to be really stretched in my career and I was wondering if you could spare 45 mins for a coffee to give me a little guidance.
 I’ll come to you, I’ll buy the coffee.
-Whatever fits for you. [benefits of mentoring, outline that you are mentoring others, outline commitment and make it easy for them]
+Whatever fits for you.

 Of course, I understand if you’re already fully committed.